Currently we test and support the following browsers:

 XII.
 BEING LISTED IN THE HOSPITAL DIRECTORY

 St. Jude may include certain limited information about the patient in our hospital directory while the patient is in the hospital.
 This information may include the patient’s name, location in the hospital, general condition (for example, good, fair, etc.), and religion.
-The hospital location may also include directory information for Target House, Ronald McDonald House, the Memphis Grizzlies House, or local hotels.
+The hospital location may also include directory information for Target House, Ronald McDonald House, Tri Delta Place, or local hotels.
 The hospital may give this information to members of the clergy.
 The hospital may give this information (except your religion) to other people who ask for the patient by name.
-For example, if someone calls St. Jude and asks for the patient by name, St. Jude will attempt to connect the caller to the patient’s hospital room telephone or we may give out the appropriate main telephone number for the Ronald McDonald House, Target House, Memphis Grizzlies House, or local hotel.
+For example, if someone calls St. Jude and asks for the patient by name, St. Jude will attempt to connect the caller to the patient’s hospital room telephone or we may give out the appropriate main telephone number for the Ronald McDonald House, Target House, Tri Delta Place, or local hotel.
 If you do not wish to be in the Hospital Directory, please inform Patient Registration and request a Directory Opt Out Form from Patient Registration.

 XIII.
 SHARING INFORMATION WITH ST. JUDE BUSINESS ASSOCIATES

 Some services at St. Jude are provided through contracts with business associates or business partners.
 Examples include billing transcription, scheduling travel to or from St. Jude, and assigning temporary housing.
 When these services are contracted, we may disclose the minimum necessary amount of your health information to the business partner that they need to perform the job we have hired them to do.
 To protect your health information, we legally require our business associates and business partners to follow the same privacy laws that St. Jude must follow.